 Perhaps it’s an of power, control and the control of failure.
 I mean if the kids failed in school, that was the teachers or the administrators or the ADHD or the classroom or or or…?
 It wasn’t my fault.
 Couldn’t be!
 With homeschooling it meant I was in control and responsable.
 Wait?
 Me in control?
 I could fail?
 Those are big words.
 Huge implications for a —work a holic, you give me a day off and by Gosh I will work it!— momma.

 Sometimes it’s admitting that work and life will go on!
 Oh my gosh they won’t survive without me!
 The programs will fail!
 Computers will burst into flames!
 Honestly, it can be hard.
 But given enough honesty, time and preparation my work family will be ok.
 They might even learn to do more.
 But, they will fair far better if given ample notices in advance, and we all communicate needs, limitations, and availability often.

-- I redirected that inner “ever important gotta be useful and in charge momma attitude“
+2. I redirected that inner “ever important gotta be usefull and in charge momma attitude”

-- We utilized an education partnership so the kids were “at school” with their nanny.
-This may be a great part time job for a homeschool mom.
+3. We utilized an education partnership so the kids were “at school” with they nanny.
+This may be a great part time job for homeschooling moms.
 Consider co-op with another working parent?